• DISCLAIMER

 Plane Travel Outfit

-This post is all about the 7 items you absolutely must not wear on a plane travel day!
+This post is all about the 7 travel outfit mistakes you absolutely must avoid!

 You might think that sandals, Birkenstocks, and other open toed shoes seem like a good summer travel outfit idea.